Demirren/Python_Selenium/README.md

 # Python_Selenium
-We can automate some processes with selenium in Python.
+You can automate some processes with selenium in Python.

 First make sure you have already installed pip.
 If not: